Join one of our beach clean surveys and help keep Britain's beaches beautiful and our ocean safe for wildlife.

 Got a question?
 Email the team at [email protected]

 Every year thousands of people run beach cleans all over the UK.
 Take a look and find one near you.

 Organising a beach clean and survey is easy.
 Log on - or create a volunteer account - and then follow the simple steps.

 If you’re looking for a team building or volunteering day for your company why not join our experts on the beach for a day of fun, doing something worthwhile for the environment?

 Beach cleaning empowers children to do their bit for nature.
 By learning how their actions impact on our oceans we hope the next generation will be inspired to take up the fight against marine litter.

 Every September thousands of people across the UK head to the coast to take part in the Great British Beach Clean.
 This year's event is taking place between Friday 15th - Sunday 24th September 2023.
 Find out how you can get involved and how it helps.

 The importance of data

-Our beach cleans are a little bit different.
-We clean AND survey the litter found at the beach.
-The data YOU help to collect makes real positive changes to our marine environment.
+Our beach cleans are a little bit different - we not only clean, but survey the litter found at the beach too.
+The data you collect from these cleans makes real positive changes to our beaches and seas.

 Here you'll find a useful library of guides and resources to help you join us in our vital work to restore the health of our oceans.